 WMATA Metrorail Safety Oversight

-FTA provides temporary direct safety oversight of the WMATA Metrorail system until the District of Columbia, Maryland and Virginia jointly obtain a federally certified State Safety Oversight Program via the Metrorail Safety Commission.
+FTA provided temporary direct safety oversight of the WMATA Metrorail system until the District of Columbia, Maryland and Virginia jointly obtained a federally certified State Safety Oversight Program via the Metrorail Safety Commission.
 On March 18, 2019, FTA certified the State Safety Oversight Program of the Washington Metrorail Safety Commission (WMSC) at which time, direct safety oversight of WMATA Metrorail transferred from FTA to the WMSC at the close of WMATA's regular service hours.

 FTA provides many safety resources/tools to the transit industry, some of which are listed below: